QMike0/siyuan-plugin-callout-enhance/README.md

 ## Acknowledgments

 - Developed based on the [SiYuan plugin sample](https://github.com/siyuan-note/plugin-sample) template.
-- Special thanks to [xqh042](https://github.com/wzj042) for the code snippets, which inspired this plugin.
+- Special thanks to [xqh042](https://github.com/wzj042) for providing the original code snippets that inspired this plugin.
-- [obsidian-callout-manager](https://github.com/eth-p/obsidian-callout-manager): referenced for callout type management.
+- "[obsidian-callout-manager](https://github.com/eth-p/obsidian-callout-manager)": Referenced for its implementation of Callout type management.
-- [sy-bookmark-plus](https://github.com/frostime/sy-bookmark-plus): referenced for the icon picker UI.
+- "[sy-bookmark-plus](https://github.com/frostime/sy-bookmark-plus)": Referenced for its implementation of the icon filtering interface.
-- [syplugin-hierarchyNavigate](https://github.com/OpaqueGlass/syplugin-hierarchyNavigate): referenced for draggable type list rows.
+- "[syplugin-hierarchyNavigate](https://github.com/OpaqueGlass/syplugin-hierarchyNavigate)": Referenced for its implementation of dragging type items.

-## Other
+## Others

-For simple usage, you can also base it on the code snippets [here](https://github.com/QMike0/Siyuan-ObsidianType-Callout) without adding this plugin.
+For simple usage, you can rely solely on the code snippets found [here](https://github.com/QMike0/Siyuan-ObsidianType-Callout) without installing this plugin.

-**However, please note that this plugin has received many optimizations on top of those snippets.
-Unless there are special circumstances, the code snippets will not be updated in the future.
-Therefore, it is strongly recommended to use the plugin directly.**
+**However, please note that this plugin has introduced extensive optimizations on top of those snippets.
+The standalone snippets will no longer be updated unless exceptional circumstances arise, so it is highly recommended to use the plugin directly!**